AminNasiri63/Siamese-Triplet-Image-Similarity/README.md

  ✅ Modular and scalable training script.
  ✅ Data pipeline using triplet generators.
  ✅ Triplet loss function (anchor, positive, negative).
+ ✅ Progressive training (frozen backbone → fine-tuning).
- ✅ Model fine-tuning with checkpointing.
+ ✅ Using transfer learning with ResNet50 for embeddings.
- ✅ Evaluation with confusion matrix and per-class metrics.
+ ✅ Comprehensive evaluation with confusion matrices and per-class metrics.
  ✅ Visualization of training loss and evaluation results.
  ✅ Easily adaptable for your own image datasets.